meet the onespirit team

 Community Development Lead

 From London to Jamaica to Liverpool and many flights in between, Lavinia has always been passionate about community building and the many forms this can take.
 Her goal is to empower individuals to recognise and harness their power and influence within their community spaces.
+Within her local community, she functions as a project manager, consultant, and support for local organisations.

-Within her local community, she functions as a project manager, consultant, and support for local organisations on initiatives that focus on area regeneration, social justice, and empowering individuals to take ownership of their community’s transformation.
+Her work focuses on area regeneration, social justice, and empowering individuals to take ownership of their community’s transformation.

 Alongside her role at OneSpirit, Lavinia is actively engaged in community projects focusing on mental health and emotional well-being.
 She’s committed to creating inclusive, diverse environments that speak to and actively support their members.
 She believes in building communities where everyone feels seen, heard, and valued.
 Additionally, as a Hypnotherapist and Healing Practitioner, she works with people one-on-one and in groups to support their healing journeys through generational and intergenerational trauma.